Not a lecture hall but a roundtable with a seat for you!

 chemical process supplier

-Aluminium from dissolving mandrel plates out on electroformJanuary 9, 2018
+Aluminium mandrel plates out on electroformJanuary 9, 2018

 Q. I have been electroforming copper onto aluminium formers.
 In removing the aluminium afterwards I have tried using HCl + Water.
 I found this to be a little slow and in some, strange cases, it eats the copper that I want left intact.